ralph-groupscholar/ralph-habit/ralph-progress.md

 ## Iteration 12
 - Added a timeline command to show daily habit coverage with compact per-day check-in summaries.

+## Iteration 49
+- Added a reopen command to restore archived habits back to active tracking.

 ## Iteration 58
 - Added a plan command to preview upcoming scheduled habits with per-day check-in status.